kudobuilder/kudo/keps/0036-conditional-operator-dependencies.md

 ## Summary

-This KEP aims to make it possible to create operators with conditionally existing child operators.
+This KEP aims to make it possible to create operators with optionally existing child operator instances.
 Namely, as a result of implementing this KEP, it will be possible to create a task, execution of which, depending on a value of a specified parameter, will ensure either
- * that a child operator instance exists, with appropriate parameters and operator version (this is what `KudoOperator` task currently does)
+ * that a child operator instance exists, with appropriate parameters and operator version
  * or that the child instance does not exist (by cleaning it up if it does)

 ## Motivation

-While `KudoOperator` task type greatly simplifies handling operator dependencies by introducing the notion of a child operator, it is almost of no help when one needs to make existence of a child operator conditional.
-Good examples of cases where this is necessary are running Spark with an optional History Server or Kafka with an optional Schema Registry.
+`KudoOperator` task type greatly simplifies handling operator dependencies by introducing the notion of a child operator.
+However, `KudoOperator` cannot be used directly when the existence of a child operator would have to be optional.
+Good examples of such cases are running Spark with an optional History Server or Kafka with an optional Schema Registry.

-In both cases, it would be more convenient to control the optional dependencies via separate child operators; however, the only ways to optionally have a dependency today are either to include templates as-is into the parent operator and to control the contents at the template level, or to implement a job (via a `Toggle` task) which deploys/removes the dependency based on a parameter value.
-Also, cascading updates/upgrades become complicated in these scenarios.
+In both cases, it would be more convenient to control the optional features via separate child operators; however, as of today, there are only two ways to have such a component installed optionally: either to include templates as-is into the parent operator and to control the contents at the template level, or to implement a job (via a `Toggle` task) which deploys/removes the optional component based on a parameter value.
+Cascading updates/upgrades become complicated in these scenarios.
 (See [#1775](https://github.com/kudobuilder/kudo/issues/1775)).

 ### Goals